nic-instruction/nrpe-plugins/example.md

-This is an example file to show branchine
+This is an example file to show branching